jwoytek/2022-devsecops-example/README.md

 reporting in coveralls.io to locate the code that is not covered by tests, and create tests such that coverage reaches 100%.

-SonarCloud.io will show two "code sniffs", pointing out some things that could be improved in the code.
-Attempt to fix one or both of these inefficiencies.
+SonarCloud.io will show some "code sniffs", pointing out some things that could be improved in the code.
+Attempt to fix these inefficiencies.

 Create a branch and made some modifications to the branch, then create a pull request.
 Observe the automatic testing and reporting that Github